alljoyn/extras-webdocs/docs/develop/api-guide/about/android.md

                 m_logger.debug(TAG, "onAnnouncement received: with parameters:
                 busName:"+deviceName+"\t, port:"+port+"\t, deviceid"+deviceId+ "\t,
                    deviceName:"+deviceFriendlyName);
-            //create a client instance to connect to this peer.
+            // create a client instance to connect to this peer.
+See possible
-               See possible implementation of this call in "Create the AboutService object". engageWithPeer(port, peerName, interfaces, newMap);
+            // implementation of this call in "Create the AboutService object". engageWithPeer(port, peerName, interfaces, newMap);
         } catch (BusException e) {
             e.printStackTrace();